What Is an Anxious-Avoidant Relationship & How to Make It Work

 5. Learn to self-soothe

-If you can practice some self-soothing strategies, you will be less likely to overwhelm your partner with your need for reassurance.
+If you can practice self-soothing strategies, you will be less likely to overwhelm your partner with your need for reassurance.
 This could include developing a regular exercise routine to ease anxiety, having a strong support network of friends, or practicing relaxation strategies like yoga or meditation.

 6. Prioritize time outside the relationship for both parties

-Time apart to enjoy hobbies or friendships outside of a relationship is critical for any union, but it can be especially critical for an anxious avoidant relationship.
+Time apart to enjoy hobbies or friendships outside of a relationship is critical for any union, but it can be especially critical for an anxious-avoidant relationship.

 The avoidant partner will feel as if they still maintain their freedom when they can spend time with friends or take part in their hobbies, which can ease some of their distress surrounding intimate relationships.